 Also known as Giant Mantis Shrimp, Giant Spearing Mantis Shrimp, Spearer Mantis Shrimp, Spearing Mantis Shrimp.

 This large mantis shrimp is found in a very large hole in volcanic rubble and sandy areas at the base of coral reefs.
+These mantis shrimps are rarely seen out of their holes.

 They feed on fish, shrimps and squid.